What makes an Alpine Endeavors guide different from the rest?

 In addition to Alpine Endeavors meeting the standards for AMGA Accreditation, all Alpine Endeavors guides operating in New York are New York State Licensed.
-Above this, all Alpine Endeavors guides have gone through additional training and certification with the American Mountain Guides Association (see certification key at bottom of page).
-This is a standard we have upheld since 2005, when we started as the only service in New York that employs all AMGA certified guides.
+Above this, all Alpine Endeavors guides have gone through additional training and/or certification with the American Mountain Guides Association (see certification key at bottom of page).
+This is a standard we have upheld since 2005, when we started as the only service in New York having all AMGA certified guides.
 Until a guide is certified, they can only work with us as an assistant under the supervision of one of our certified guides.
 Having a guide that is certified assures you they have the experience and training to instruct the most up-to-date material and also the know-how to avoid and/or deal with the many situations that can arise.

 New York State only offers licensing, the AMGA offers training and exam-certification of guides based on an international standard.
 For more information on the American Mountain Guides Association (AMGA) and the NYS DEC guide license program, please visit their web sites.

 Alpine Endeavors is proud to work with some of the most experienced and well rounded guides in the area.
-They are all alpinists at heart, enjoying and respecting the environment and climbing through all its seasons.

 AMGA Certified Rock Guide, AMGA Certified Alpine Guide, New York State Licensed Guide, Wilderness Emergency Medical Technician, AIARE (avalanche training) Level I, II and III, Leave No Trace Master Educator, General Class Amateur Radio Operator -KC2IZD, Eagle Scout.
 Author of...more